ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 uses `acceptor`'s `close()` member function to close the acceptor.

-Now that we've looked at the sample's source code, let's build and run its binary.
+Now that we've looked at the sample's source code, build and run its binary.

 To test Sample 1 and Sample 2's binaries, first run Sample 2's binary and then next run Sample 1's binary.